 - Dinner: roast beef, potatoes, rice, beans, macaroni and cheese, chili, fish, casserole dishes

-Inmates should expect to wait in long lines for each meal, as most people in the camp eat in the chow hall.
+People should expect to wait in long lines for each meal, as most people in the camp eat in the chow hall.
 Those who have financial resources may choose to avoid the indignity of the chow hall by purchasing food from the commissary and preparing their own meals.

 Admissions and Orientation (A&O):

-- Although a new inmate may appreciate an opportunity to listen to staff members and learn how the institution operates, most of the people in the room will want to end the meeting as quickly as possible.
+- Although a new person may appreciate an opportunity to listen to staff members and learn how the institution operates, most of the people in the room will want to end the meeting as quickly as possible.
 They will not appreciate unnecessary questions.

 Job Details in Federal Prison:

-- Orderlies: Most all departments in the prison will employ inmate orderlies who bear responsibility for keeping an area clean.
+- Orderlies: Most all departments in the prison will employ orderlies who bear responsibility for keeping an area clean.

 - Bunk assignment, and